 "

-The generation of fake, inaccurate, or misleading information through Generative AI could be unintentional or deliberate.
-AI can be used to generate fake news stories, fake datasets, or otherwise employed in attempts to deceive.
+Disinformation refers to inaccurate or false information that is shared with malicious intend, to mislead recipients or manipulate decision-making or perspectives.
+Generative AI could be used to generate fake news stories, fake datasets, or otherwise employed in attempts to deceive at large scales.

 Ethical Case Study: Misinformation & Deception